 - 1. State a specific diagnosis of the disability. - 2.
-Be a professionally recognized diagnosis for the particular category of disability, e.g., the ICD-11 or DSM-V diagnostic categories for learning disabilities. - 3.
+Be a professionally recognized diagnosis for the particular category of disability, e.g., the DSM-V diagnostic categories for learning disabilities. - 3.
 Be current.

 Because the provision of reasonable accommodations is based on assessment of the current impact of the student's disability on the testing or other student activity, it is in the individual's best interest to provide recent documentation.
 As the manifestations of a disability may vary over time and in different settings, in most cases an evaluation should have been conducted within the past three years.
-Re-evaluation/updated documentation may also be requested during a student's time at Einstein to maintain and/or update accommodations based on current assessment of functional impairment.

-Describe the specific diagnostic criteria and name the diagnostic tests used, including date(s) of evaluation, specific test results, and a detailed interpretation of the test results.
+Describe the specific diagnostic criteria and name the diagnostic tests used, including date(s) of evaluation, specific test results and a detailed interpretation of the test results.
 This description should include the results of diagnostic procedures and tests utilized and should include relevant educational, developmental, and medical history.
 Specific test results should be reported to support the diagnosis, e.g., documentation for a student with multiple sclerosis should include specific findings on the neurological examination including functional limitations and MRI or other studies, if relevant.